kasperwelbers/vu-societal-analytics-lab/outstatic/content/pages/projects.md

 ---
-title: "Projects"
+title: 'Projects'
-status: "published"
+status: 'published'
 author:
-  name: "Kasper Welbers"
+  name: 'Kasper Welbers'
-  picture: ""
+  picture: ''
-slug: "projects"
+slug: 'projects'
-description: "Projects"
+description: 'Projects'
-coverImage: ""
+coverImage: ''
-publishedAt: "2022-03-17T05:35:07.322Z"
+publishedAt: '2022-03-17T05:35:07.322Z'
 ---

 ## Projects

-At the moment we are setting up the infra
+This is an overview of all the projects